sketchytech/Aldwych_JSON_Swift/README.md

     myJSON["Third"] = "Two" // "Two"

 But if we were to do this:

     var myJSON = JSONDictionary(restrictTypeChanges: false)
     // A JSONDictionary instance has been created myJSON["Third"] = "One" // "One"
     myJSON["Third"] = 1 // 1
     myJSON["Third"] = "Two" // "Two"

+Then type changes would be freely permitted.
+But this behaviour changes again if the `restrictTypeChanges` property is later set back to true:

+    var myJSON = JSONDictionary(restrictTypeChanges: false)
+    // A JSONDictionary instance has been created myJSON["Third"] = "One" // "One"
+    myJSON["Third"] = 1 // 1
+    myJSON.restrictTypeChanges = true
+    myJSON["Third"] = "Two" // 1

 #Methods and Properties
 There are a range of methods available that will expand with time.
 They include among others (to be documented soon):
 ##JSONArray